K1NGOAT/A-Portfolio-Wesbite/README.md

 # A-Portfolio-Website
 ## Description
-A responsive portfolio website showcasing my projects and skills.
+A responsive photography portfolio website showcasing my pictures and skils.

 ## Features
 - Responsive design for all devices